Béla Hamvas: Biography

+Hamvas married Ilona Angyal in 1929, but divorced her in 1936 to marry Katalin Kemény in 1937.
+Kemény was a co-founder of the Sziget circle.
 Nearly 20 years of library work was ended by World War II.
 Hamvas was drafted for military service three times.
 He continued his literary work while on the front lines - translating Laozi and Heraclitus among others.
 His first essay collection was published in 1943.

 The couple survived the siege of Budapest.
 Their apartment was hit by bombing, destroying his library and manuscripts.
 Despite the Soviet siege and repeated harassment by the authorities, 1945 to 1947 were his most fruitful years.
+Between 1945 and 1948 Hamvas held lectures and edited the series Leaflets of the University Press.

-In 1948 he was placed on the b-list (banned from publishing) by the Soviet installed socialist government, and was forced into retirement from his library job.
+In 1948 he was placed on the b-list (banned from publishing) by the Soviet-installed socialist government, and was forced into retirement from his library job.
+This happened after Hamvas had started "an aesthetic and ideological discussion with György Lukács".
+Lukács had entered into conflict with Hamvas because the latter saw in surrealism and abstract art the heritage of magic and opposed “realistic” art.
+He was forced to work as a night watchman instead.
 Although he had published more than 250 works before his ban, most of Hamvas's body of work was written anonymously later on.
 He got a licence to farm in the garden of his brother-in-law in Szentendre, and tended plants there between 1948 and 1951, during which time he also completed Karnevál, one of his major essays.

 Between 1951 and 1964 he was employed as an unskilled worker in power plants in Tiszapalkonya, Inota and Bokod, under harsh conditions.
 Whenever he had spare time he translated from Sanskrit, Hebrew and Greek, and wrote about the Cabala, Zen, and Sufism.
 Between 1959 and 1966 he completed Patmosz, his last major work.
+However, over the course of his last two decades, he only published one article in 1963 as well as a number of literary translations.

+Throughout the post-war era, Hamvas communicated many of his ideas surrounding Traditionalism to the younger philosopher András Lászlo.
+The latter would go on to organize underground classes for groups of dissidents from 1975 onwards.

-Aged 67, he finally received a pension.
-Béla Hamvas died of a hemorrhagic stroke in 1968.
-He is buried in Szentendre.
+Aged 67, Béla Hamvas finally received a pension.
+Hamvas died in Budapest on November 7, 1968.
+He was buried in Szentendre.